snehil/CovidVaccineTwitterBotIndia/README.md

   "accessTokenSecret": "TODO"
 }
 ```
 - Create an AWS cloudwatch rule to trigger the Lambda function for periodical updates/tweets to the Twitter account.
 A separate cloudwatch rule for each district could now be setup where the input to the function triggered is a json in the format above with the districtID corresponding to the district for which the bot is being setup.
+A single lambda function can thus be re-used for multiple districts.

 ### Example deployments
 - [Pune Vaccine Watch](https://twitter.com/punevaccinewat1)